publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 95–216, title III, § 334(h)][/us/pl/95/216/s334/h], as added by [Pub.
 L. 97–455, § 7(a)(1)][/us/pl/97/455/s7/a/1], Jan.
 12, 1983, [96 Stat.
 2501][/us/stat/96/2501], and amended by [Pub.
 L. 98–617, § 2(b)(2)][/us/pl/98/617/s2/b/2], Nov.
 8, 1984, [98 Stat.
 3294][/us/stat/98/3294], provided that:

 > “In addition, the amendments made by the preceding provisions of this section \[see [section 334(f) of Pub.
-L. 95–216][/us/pl/95/216/s334/f], set out as an Effective Date of 1977 Amendment note above\] shall not apply with respect to any monthly insurance benefit payable, under subsection (b), (c), (e), (f), or (g) (as the case may be) of section 202 of the Social Security Act \[this section\], to an individual—
+L. 95–216][/us/pl/95/216/s334/f], set out as an Effective Date of 1977 Amendment note above\] shall not apply with respect to any monthly insurance benefit payable, under subsection (b), (c), (e), (f), or (g) (as the case may be) of section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\], to an individual—

 >     “(1)

->         (A) to whom there is payable for any month prior to July 1983 (or who is eligible in any such month for) a monthly periodic benefit (within the meaning of such provisions) based upon such individual’s earnings while in the service of the Federal Government or any State (or political subdivision thereof, as defined in section 218(b)(2) of the Social Security Act \[[section 418(b)(2) of this title][/us/usc/t42/s418/b/2]\]), or (B) who would have been eligible for such a monthly periodic benefit (within the meaning of subsection (g)(2) \[set out as a note above\]) before the close of June 1983, except for a requirement which postponed eligibility (as so defined) for such monthly periodic benefit until the month following the month in which all other requirements were met; and
+>         (A) to whom there is payable for any month prior to July 1983 (or who is eligible in any such month for) a monthly periodic benefit (within the meaning of such provisions) based upon such individual’s earnings while in the service of the Federal Government or any State (or political subdivision thereof, as defined in section 218(b)(2) of the Social Security Act \[[42 U.S.C.
+418(b)(2)][/us/usc/t42/s418/b/2]\]), or (B) who would have been eligible for such a monthly periodic benefit (within the meaning of subsection (g)(2) \[set out as a note above\]) before the close of June 1983, except for a requirement which postponed eligibility (as so defined) for such monthly periodic benefit until the month following the month in which all other requirements were met; and

 >     “(2)